ansible-network/network-engine/docs/directives/parser_directives.md

 * `elements` that defines the structure

 **Note** this option requires the `register` value to be set and `export: True`.

+### `extend`

+Use the `extend` option to extend a current fact hierarchy with the new registered fact.
+This will case the facts to be merged and returned as a single tree.
+If the fact doesn't previously exist, this will create the entire structure.

+The default value for `extend` is `null`.

 ### loop